 In the footsteps of even more greats—Einstein, Tesla, Faraday and Goddard—learn about rocket science, projectile motion, the electromagnetic spectrum and medical physics.

 Prerequisites: Applied Math 40S (Pre-calculus highly recommended) and Physics 30S .

 Interdisciplinary Topics in Sciences 40S INSR4S

 Interdisciplinary Topics in Sciences is a project and skills based course whose content is determined by the students in the course.
 It is an opportunity for students to further their knowledge and understanding of areas of science that may not be covered by the other traditional sciences.
 Areas of study could include (but are not limited to) geology, meteorology, biotechnology, ecology, biomechanics, alternative energy or any other topic students may be interested in.
 The prerequisite for this course is Science 20F.
-Current Topics in Sciences 30S, and/or Current Environmental Topics in Sciences are recommended.
+Current Topics in Sciences 30S, or Current Environmental Topics in Sciences is recommended.